- What Is the Difference?

 Drug approaches include a variety of medications used alone or in combinations.

 - The goal of drug treatment is to induce remission or at least eliminate evidence of disease activity.

 - Early use of disease-modifying antirheumatic drugs (DMARDs) not only controls inflammation better than less potent drugs but also helps prevent joint damage.
-Newer DMARDs work better than the older ones in long-term prevention of joint damage.
+Newer DMARDs work better than older ones in the long-term prevention of joint damage.

 - People treated early with DMARDs have better long-term outcomes, with greater preservation of function, less work disability, and a smaller risk of premature death.

 - The current approach, therefore, is to treat rheumatoid arthritis aggressively with DMARDs soon after diagnosis.
-Treating rheumatoid arthritis early, within three to 12 months after symptoms begin, is the best way to stop or slow progression of the disease and bring about remission.
+Treating rheumatoid arthritis early, within three to 12 months after symptoms begin, is the best way to stop or slow the progression of the disease and bring about remission.